tylensthilaire/design-toolbox/README.md

 ## 🧰 How it works

-Each recommended toolkit is listed under a workstream, such as UX, Front-End, etc. Find the right [stream](#workstreams) for your task, scan through the toolkit, then go off and grab the tools you need.
+Each recommended toolkit is named for a workstream, such as UX, Front-End, etc. Find the right [kit](#kits) for your stream, scan through the tools and grab whichever you need.
+Other useful lists and utilities can be found in the [bins](#bins).

 Tools are judged on the following rules of thumb.
-The rules leave room for *opinionation* so that you don't have to spend as much time evaluating each tool.
+The rules leave room for an *opinion on which is best*, so that you don 't have to spend as much time evaluating each tool.
 In principle, if you agree with the rules, you can trust the list.

 <pre align="center">
 <h3>Rules of thumb</h3>